dsseara/dsseara.github.io/_pages/welcome.md

 ---

+## We're hiring!

-We are actively recruiting PhD and Masters students!
+We are actively recruiting 2 PhD students!
+[See more here](/assets/pdf/2025-09-23_phdAdvert.pdf).

+We are also happy to advise MS and undergraduate students.
 Please see our [job openings](/jobs/) page to learn more.